-Membership: The seven members of ATC plus the three members of the Tenure Review Board.
+Membership: The sixseven members of CAPTATC plus the three members of the Tenure Review Board.
 No member of the Tenure Appeal Committee may sit for the review of a candidate in the same department.
-FEC will provide substitutions for such reviews as needed.
+FEC will provide replacements substitutions for such reviews as needed.
 In other exceptional cases of conflict of interest, FEC may, at the request of the TAC, substitute one or more members for a specific case.

-j.
+ij.
 PERICLEAN HONORS FORUM COUNCIL - Elected

 Function: The ongoing responsibilities of the Periclean Honors Forum Council include reviewing applications for membership and inducting new members, monitoring the eligibility standards for current members, planning and sponsoring academic and co-curricular events, developing a sufficient number of courses and co-curricular events for inclusion among the "honors" resources, communicating with the wider community of students and faculty regarding Forum opportunities and the achievements of honors (and other) students, and assessing the effectiveness of the Periclean Honors Forum in achieving its goals.
-Annually the Periclean Honors Forum Council will constitute the Periclean Scholar Award Sub-Committee as follows: two students and three faculty members of the Periclean Scholar Award Sub-Committee shall elect a Chair from their membership.
+Annually the Periclean Honors Forum Council will constitute the Periclean Scholar Award Sub-Committee as follows: two students and three faculty members of the Periclean Honors Forum Council not including the chair.
+The three faculty members of the Periclean Scholar Award Sub-Committee shall elect a Chair from their membership.